*Now taking bookings for summer 2026! Get in touch to secure your spot.

 Maintaining the integrity of your writing's tone is my top priority.
 My process involves collaborating with you to provide tailored advice and support, ensuring your words resonate powerfully.
 Whether you need help with spelling, punctuation, grammar, enhancing your narrative's engagement or a professional critique of your story's arc, I am here to assist.

 The timeline can vary!
-On average, my schedule is booked in advance but please contact me to see how soon I can get you onto it.
+On average, my schedule is booked in at least three months in advance, but please get in touch to see how soon we could work together.

-Please note, I provide editorial services in British English and US English.
+Despite this, please be assured that I can provide editorial services in both British English and US English.

 As standard, I take 30% of the total sum at the contract's start date, upon return of the free 1000-word sample edit.
 The remaining 70% is split between the remaining length of the contract.

-Please be aware that I am more than happy to provide alternative payment plans and can split up payments as much or as little as you like.
-I am also able to extend the contract's length to make payments more accessible where needed.
+Please be aware that I am happy to provide alternative payment plans to split up payments where preferred.
 Please contact me to discuss this further.

 Contact Me